wu-jeffrey/wu-jeffrey/README.md

 React and NodeJS application

-I have a passion for fitness and nutrition, having lost over 80 lbs.
+I have a passion for fitness and nutrition, having lost over 80 lbs and significantly improving my health.
 After tracking my calories using a plethora of popular apps, I've become frustrated with slow, clunky UIs, or annoying upsells for key features.
-I built this simple nutrition tracker as a coding challenge and I use it daily to track my macros.
+I built this simple nutrition tracker and I use it daily to track my macros.
 It's still got a ways to go before launching it but it's coming along!

 Check it out [here](https://github.com/wu-jeffrey/nutrition-tracker-2)!